 From April 2003 to March 2004, Mr. Kunz served as interim President and Director of Jinshan Gold Mines, a subsidiary of Ivanhoe Mines.
 In 2003 Jinshan was acquired by China National Gold Corp.
 Jinshan was engaged in heap leach gold production and through extensive local partnerships and ventures explored for copper, gold and platinum group metals in China.

 As Co-Founder, President and CEO of MK Gold Company, he directed its initial public offering on the NASDAQ exchange in 1993.
 MK Gold owned, operated and developed several gold mines, including the Boroo Gold project in Mongolia and the Jerooy Gold project in Kyrgyzstan, and provided contract services to the mining industry.
-MK Gold was a profitable gold mining company that produced some 250,000 ounces of gold annually from the mines it owned, operated
+MK Gold was a profitable gold mining company that produced some 250,000 ounces of gold annually from the mines it owned and/or operated.

 Mr. Kunz held executive positions with NYSE listed Morrison Knudsen Corporation (including as Corporate Vice President and Controller) for 17 years.
 During his tenure at Morrison Knudsen, Mr. Kunz was involved in international and local mine operations, engineering and finance for numerous contract mining and owned and operated coal, gold, silver, limestone, aggregate, and copper mines.
 Mr. Kunz was born and raised in Butte, Montana and work four years for the Anaconda Copper Company Geology Dept.